Taylor Swift's Album Release Date, As Deciphered Like A CIA Operative

 Step one: Look to the 'gram, her direct conduit for communication.
 Swift, who can be sporadic on social media, particularly between album cycles, is upping the cadence of her Instagram posts.
 For Bran, that rang an alarm: Something big was coming.

 "Putting something on social media is like Tuesday for the Kardashians.
 That’s normal.
 But for Swift right now, it's going to mean something different," Bran said.
-"You're seeing a change in behaviour.
-Clearly there’s something she’s leading up to, otherwise there’d be no change in behaviour."
-That "change in behaviour" can also include the Elle cover story, which Swift wrote herself.
+"You're seeing a change in behavior.
+Clearly there’s something she’s leading up to, otherwise there’d be no change in behavior."
+That "change in behavior" can also include the Elle cover story, which Swift wrote herself.

 Advertisement